basisproject/paper/src/00-introduction.md

 Our real problem here is supply and demand.
 A market is essentially a distributed algorithm which finds a value that solves for the current supply and demand of a particular commodity.
 Price is that value.
 In essence, given supply and demand, find price.
 This is an oversimplification, but for our purposes this is fine.

-Given the above, what if instead of given supply and demand and solving for price, we start with demand and cost, we solve for supply?
+Given the above, what if instead of given supply and demand and solving for price, we start with demand and cost and we solve for supply?
 The solution is a bit more temporal...supply must be adjusted over time.
 But then again, if you think of supply not as "the current supply" but instead "the rate at which supply is replenished" (and similarly with demand) then supply *can* be adjusted almost as instantaneously as price.
 This can also be done in a distributed way.
 How?

 By measuring orders.
 Orders are the precursor to the transaction.
 They are a marker of economic intent.
 "I want this."
 If you have a system where orders for widgets (and other products) are publicly available, it would be very easy to measure how many orders for widgets there are and how backlogged those orders are in aggregate.
 If there is a backlog of two weeks, perhaps then it makes sense to open a new widget factory.